How To Write Recommendation Letters for Your Students

 Remember that your audience (college reps) for these letters is probably going to be age 24!
 You need to capture their attention early and distinguish your students from others.

-Below are my suggestions for what should be included in each letter.
+Suggestions for what should be included in each letter

 - An overview of your school in one sentence: Are you a large, public, diverse, urban school?
 These details matter.

 - Specific examples that make your students stand out: Give specific examples/stories of your FLI student detailing grit, perseverance, resiliency, curiosity, leadership, positivity and dedication.
 Make sure the statement cannot be used to describe just any student.
 It must relate directly to him/her.